shailesh1729/tisp/book/algebra/integers.md

 \text{ or } a = 0.
 $$
 ```
+The law of trichotomy states that $0$ is
+not a natural number.

-The law of trichotomy implies that for every
+The law of trichotomy also implies that for every
 nonzero integer, its additive inverse is
 distinct from it since either $a \in \Nat$
 or $-a \in \Nat$ but not both.